Threshold

 The writer

-I'm Bukola.
 I started writing these for myself, in a season I didn't have language for, because nothing I was handed felt true to the size of it.
+Not advice.
+Not theology.
+The sentences I needed someone to say out loud, quietly, without hurrying me through.

 If they meet you somewhere, I'm glad.